Poinsettia Fertilization in Greenhouses

 Flower Initiation and Bract Coloring

 The nitrogen application rate may need to be adjusted depending on the E.C. of the growing medium.
-The E.C. should be 0.8-1.5 mmhos/cm and pH 5.6-6.2.
+The E.C. should be 0.8-1.5 mmhos/cm, and pH between 5.6 and 6.2.
 Calcium application is critical as low levels of calcium can cause bract edge burn.